nccshecodes/shecodes-2020/src/posts/2018-02-14/first-tech-job-over-40.md

 ---
 date: '2018-02-14'
-excerpt: >
-  So I landed my first tech job.
-I won't lie, it wasn't easy, and I almost gave up.
-But I'm glad I didn't and this is a list of 7 tips on what worked to get me through.
 featureImage: src/posts/2018-02-14/girl-smiley-face-gratisography.jpg
-featureImageAlt: ""
+featureImageAlt: "Happy woman goofing around with a magnifing glass in front of her mouth to show her big teethy grin"
-metaDesc: So I've landed my first tech job.
-I won't lie, it wasn't easy, and I almost gave up.
-But I'm glad I didn't and this is a list of 7 tips on what worked to get me through.
+metaDesc: Here's 7 tips on how I landed my first tech job as a woman returner after a long career break.
+I won't lie, it wasn't easy.
+But if I can do it, so can you!
-metaTitle: Land First Tech Job Over 40
+metaTitle: How To Get First Tech Job Over 40
-permalink: /blog/land-first-tech-job-over-40/index.html
+socialImage: girl-smiley-face-gratisography
 tags:
  - level up
  - diversity